MasonAmerica/HIRING-generalist-memallook-service/README.md

 If you have a different one you prefer, please contact your interviewer.

 ## DOs
-* Fork this repo to your own user space, and add @scorpiodawg, @trevorhalvorson, @grimkey as outside collaborators.
+* Fork this repo to your own user space, and add @cyanogen and @trevorhalvorson as outside collaborators.
 If you prefer to keep your work private, you may [duplicate](https://help.github.com/en/articles/duplicating-a-repository) it instead.